| | | | |

 • Filling

-• Take the cranberry sauce and using a hand blender, blend the sauce into a smooth consistency.
+• Using a hand blender, blend the cranberry sauce into a smooth consistency.

-• Using a sieve, strain the sauce into a pan and heat it so it’s almost boiled.
+• Add the strained sauce into a pan and heat it so it’s almost boiling.

-• Meanwhile, whip the eggs (the whole eggs and egg yellows) until you get a pale yellowish colour.
+• While the sauce is heating up, whip the eggs (the whole eggs and egg yolks) until you get a pale yellowish colour.

 • Once the sauce is hot, temper the eggs.
-Using a serving spoon or a ladle, pour about 1/4 cup of the sauce into the bowl of whipped eggs and mix well.
+To do this, using a serving spoon pour about 1/4 cup of the hot sauce into the bowl of whipped eggs and mix well.
+This allows the temperature of the eggs to come up and prevents the eggs from scrambling.

 • Immediately pour the eggs into the pan of sauce and mix so that the eggs get incorporated into the sauce.

-• Cool the custard completely and then pour it into the cooled down prebaked crust.
+• Cool the custard completely.
+Once cooled, pour it into the cooled down prebaked crust.

-• Cover the tart with plastic wrap and place it in the fridge to set for 2-4 hours.
+• Cover the tart with plastic wrap and place it in the fridge to allow the custard to set for 2-4 hours.

-• Remove from the fridge up to half an hour before serving.
+• Remove from the fridge about half an hour before serving.

 How do I make Cranberry Custard?

-Cranberry custard is made with milk, eggs, and premade strained cranberry sauce.
+Cranberry custard is made with eggs, butter, and premade strained cranberry sauce.
 Heat the sauce so it’s warm, but not hot.
-Beat the eggs, and ‘temper’ them by adding some of the warm sauce to it.
-Add the eggs to the sauce and cook for about 8-10 minutes to allow it to thicken.
+Beat the eggs, and ‘temper’ them by adding some of the warm sauce to them.
+Add the eggs to the sauce and cook for about 10 minutes to allow it to thicken.

-Generally, the custard will thicken once the eggs are cooked enough.
-It continues to thicken as it cools down, so once the custard has had enough time to cool down completely it should thicken.
-You will know the custard is ready when you can draw a clean line through it on the back of a spoon.
+Generally, the cranberry custard will thicken once the eggs are cooked enough – for about 10 minutes.
+It continues to thicken as it cools down, so once the custard has cooked, place it in the fridge and allow it to cool down completely, thereby allowing it to thicken.

 How do you set custard?